Ugase/shitpasswordmanager/README.md

 Well this is the place for you

-A never maintained project by a person who's main qualification is making a neovim config Ater reading the code i have a headache
+A never maintained project by a person who's main qualification is making a neovim config
+After reading the code i have a headache